Internships and Jobs

 - Facebook – Great place to promote your professional brand.
 Post informational articles, follow trends, connect with your friends.
 Clean-up Facebook (remove any suspect photos) or make them private.
 Do not post anything you would not place on the front of the local newspaper.

-- Prepare a Résumé – Assistance is available in Harris Student Support Center, Schoonover Center or the Career and Leadership Development Center (5th Floor Baker Center) or your school if time allows.
+- Prepare a Résumé – Assistance is through the Career Network (5th Floor Baker Center).

 - Where to look for an internship?